×

 We asked people in Poland if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be aware of cultural differences when visiting Poland.
 To avoid making a cultural faux pas, it is important to be respectful of local customs and traditions.
 For example, it is considered rude to be late for social engagements, so it is important to arrive on time.
 Additionally, it is important to dress modestly and to avoid discussing sensitive topics such as politics or religion.
 It is also important to remember to greet people with a handshake and to use polite language when speaking with others.
-Finally, it is important to remember to take off your shoes when entering someone's home," remarked one expat who made the move to Poland.
+Finally, it is important to remember to take off your shoes when entering someone's home," said one expat in Poland.

 Why do people move to Poland?